-DAVID BUSCH, B.Eng (Elec), BSc, MAusIMM, MSEG Chief Executive Officer from 29 March 2017
+DAVID BUSCH B.Eng (Elec), BSc, MAusIMM, MSEG

+Managing Director

-Managing Director from 10 April 2012 to 29 March 2017.
+From 10 April 2012 to 29 March 2017.

 David is a qualified engineer with more than 27 years' experience in strategic leadership roles, including business and project management on behalf of Australian majors BHP Billiton and Macquarie Bank, and international process control and automation leader Honeywell.